SergioAlias/fusariumid-train/README.md

 This pipeline:

-1. Parses the multi-FASTA headers searching metadata and saves it as a TSV file (rules `extract_metadata` and `build_taxonomy`).
+1. Parses the multi-FASTA headers searching metadata and saves it as a TSV file.
 You can read about how FUSARIUM-ID stores metadata in [this manual](https://github.com/fusariumid/fusariumid/blob/main/FUSARIUMID_BLAST_Tutorials.pdf) (Spanish version [here](https://github.com/fusariumid/fusariumid/blob/main/FUSARIUMID_BLAST_Tutoriales_Espan%CC%83ol.pdf)) and in the [FUSARIUM-ID publication](https://apsjournals.apsnet.org/doi/10.1094/PDIS-09-21-2105-SR).

+2. Formats metadata to match SILVA and UNITE taxonomy style.

-2. More coming soon.
+3. More coming soon.

 ## Requisites